JCiroLo/anime-list/README.md

 ## Todo list

+### Important features

+- [ ] **Add Infinite Scroll Support**
+  Create a generic `InfiniteScroll` component to handle infinite scrolling for paginated data, optimizing for large lists.

+- [ ] **Design Logo**
+  Create a unique and recognizable logo for branding the website.

+- [ ] **Implement Lazy Loading for Images**
+  Add lazy loading functionality for images to enhance loading times and improve user experience, especially on slower connections.

+- [ ] **Fix mobile experience**
+  The website is not currently responsive on mobile devices.

+### Nice to have features

 - [ ] **Support Light Mode**
   Implement a light theme option for the website, allowing users to switch between dark and light modes.

-- [ ] **Design Logo**
-  Create a unique and recognizable logo for branding the website.

 - [ ] **Implement Multilingual Support**
   Build a dictionary to support multiple languages using custom hooks and global JSON files for translations.

 - [ ] **Refactor AnimeCard Flyout**
   Replace the custom popover in the `AnimeCard` component with the built-in MUI Popover to improve performance and reduce code complexity.

-- [ ] **Remove Unnecessary useMemo Hooks**
-  Review components and eliminate unnecessary `useMemo` hooks to streamline performance.

-- [ ] **Implement Lazy Loading for Images**
-  Add lazy loading functionality for images to enhance loading times and improve user experience, especially on slower connections.

-- [ ] **Add Infinite Scroll Support**
-  Create a generic `InfiniteScroll` component to handle infinite scrolling for paginated data, optimizing for large lists.

 - [ ] **Enhance Loading Indicators**
   Design and implement better loading spinners or skeletons to improve the visual experience during data fetching.